Engee documentation

 isapprox(x, y; atol::Real=0, rtol::Real=atol>0 ?
 0 : √eps, nans::Bool=false[, norm::Function])

-The named argument norm' defaults to `abs for numeric values (x,y) or LinearAlgebra.norm for arrays (where sometimes it makes sense to choose a different norm).
-When x and y are arrays, if the value is norm(x-y) If `x is not finite (i.e., ±Inf or NaN), then as a backup option, the comparison checks whether all elements x' and 'y are approximately equal in components.
+The norm keyword defaults to abs for numeric (x,y) and to LinearAlgebra.norm for arrays (where an alternative norm choice is sometimes useful).
+When x and y are arrays, if norm(x-y) is not finite (i.e. ±Inf or NaN), the comparison falls back to checking whether all elements of x and y are approximately equal component-wise.

 Examples